caruana/Twitter-Connect-Test/README.md

-# Twitter-Connect-Test
-Connect to twitter filter with nodejs service app
+A quick code sample of connecting to the twitter filter stream and grabbing every tweet sent to or by a specific twitter account